Click on a question for more information

 The Unit assists and provides citizens with information about State laws, agency regulations, legislative sessions, and assistance with contacting and working with state and local agencies.

 - Negotiation: Contact the collection agency to develop a plan to get out of default.
 The collection agency has the authority to reduce late fees and collection fees but is not required to reduce these fees.
-If you would like assistance, you can contact the Office of the Ombudsman at the United States Department of Education at 1-877-557-2575 or email@example.com.
+If you still need assistance, you can contact the Federal Student Aid Ombudsman Group of the United States Department of Education (U.S. DOE, FSA Ombudsman Group, P.O.
+Box 1843, Monticello, KY 42633 or 1 877 557 2575) or complete the Ombudsman Group's online assistance request form.
 The ombudsman can open a case and serve as a mediator between you and the collection agency.

 - Rehabilitation: Contact the collection agency to develop a plan to rehabilitate the loan.
 This involves paying an extra amount above the amount being garnished for nine to twelve months.
 If you successfully make all the extra payments, your loan would no longer be considered in default status.
 This would not change the amount you owe on your loan.

 - Consolidation: Apply to consolidate your loans to get out of default.
 This option is available even if you have only one loan.
 The application process takes 30 to 60 days.
 Once the loans are consolidated, the new loan pays off the old defaulted loan.
 As part of this process, you can also request an income-based repayment plan, which can significantly reduce your payments.
 This option is much quicker and less costly than the rehabilitation option discussed above.
 Information on loan consolidation is available at https://studentaid.ed.gov/sa/repay-loans/consolidation or by calling 1-800-557-7392.

 - Cancellation: You can cancel the loan only in limited circumstances, including problems with the school, your total and permanent disability, and career-related forgiveness programs.